-Key facts, tips on care, benefits and brands - we present everything worth knowing about sustainable organic cotton
+Key facts, tips on care, advantages and brands - we present everything you need to know about sustainable organic cotton

 Author: Katharina Healing

 - The benefits of organic cotton protect people and nature worldwide

 - There are numerous seals for organic cotton, including GOTS and IVN

 - Numerous brands use organic cotton in textiles for clothing and living